(Revised and approved by the Accounting Standards Oversight Council on February 24, 2017)

 Responding to stakeholder needs in a timely manner.

-Improving the process of standard setting.
+Seeking ongoing improvement to the process of standard setting.

 Acting as thought leaders on financial reporting issues.

-The AcSB shall have the following responsibilities:
+The AcSB has the following responsibilities:

 To develop or adopt financial reporting standards and guidance on its own authority, when satisfied as to need, usefulness and practicality, following a review of financial reporting concepts and practice and a process of consultation with affected parties and debate (due process).
+This includes working to influence the development of International Financial Reporting Standards for publicly accountable enterprises, and liaising with the U.S. Financial Accounting Standards Board to take into account the interests of Canadian publicly accountable enterprises that have adopted U.S. GAAP.

 To implement effective working processes for all projects and activities.
 The AcSB may commission task forces, advisory groups, consultative groups or study groups to aid in the development of financial reporting standards, guidelines or other material.